Using scientific literature to aid the development of a safe and effective COVID-19 vaccine

 “We also found studies that show that type Th17 immune responses likely could account for the cellular infiltrates, including eosinophils, observed in animal models,” said Hotez.

 This immune infiltration was observed with experimental viral-vectored vaccines.
 Viral-vectored vaccines use a chemically weakened and different virus to transport components or antigens of the COVID-19 virus into the body to stimulate an immune response.

 Although the researchers say more research is needed to understand the mechanisms of cell-mediated responses and their relevance to clinical outcomes, the potential of significant immune cell infiltration has important implications for COVID-19 vaccine development.

 Research also has suggested that the selection of adjuvants – agents traditionally added to vaccines to boost a positive immune response – may impact the type of immune response triggered.
 For instance, in SARS vaccines, using alum reduces cellular infiltration, indicating that this adjuvant could minimise these undesirable responses.

 “Based on prior evidence, we also opted to evaluate and use alum in our COVID-19 vaccine formulation since our goal is to ensure we reduce the possibility of inducing an undesirable immune response,” Bottazzi said.

-Antibody-mediated responses, or antibody-dependent enhancement, this response has been previously observed in dengue and other viral infections.
+Antibody-mediated responses, or antibody-dependent enhancement, has been previously observed in dengue and other viral infections.

 “Antibody-dependent enhancement in dengue occurs when antibodies bind to the virus and shuttle it inside infection-fighting cells called macrophages.
 Once the virus coated with an antibody is inside macrophages, it does not die.
 It replicates,” Corry said.
 “The macrophages end up spreading the infection inside the organism as macrophages move around.”